Linwood, Massachusetts

-Linwood is a village with its own post office in the towns of Northbridge and Uxbridge, Massachusetts.
+Linwood is a village with its own post office in the towns of Northbridge and Uxbridge, Massachusetts, United States.

 The zip code of the Linwood post office is 01525.
 As a village of both Uxbridge and Northbridge, Linwood has separate municipal services from Uxbridge or Northbridge, for fire, police, EMS, School district, public works, and other services, depending on the town (township) boundary.
 Worcester County, Massachusetts Sheriff, Lewis Evangelidis runs corrections, and court services from West Boylston, and Worcester District is the regional judicial jurisdiction.
 The Uxbridge district court serves surrounding towns.
 Linwood is closest to the villages of Whitinsville, and North Uxbridge.
 The village of Linwood was predominantly settled by French Canadians, who historically worked in the local textile industry.
 The Whitin Cotton Mills at Linwood were the principal industry and are a good example of the industrial architecture of the 19th century.

 The Whitin Cotton Mill

 The damming of the Mumford River in the early 19th century provided water power and led to the development of the Whitin Machine Works, the Cotton Mill and Linwood Mill.
 The mills also had access to a trunk line of the Providence and Worcester Railroad allowing easy transportation of goods into and out of the manufacturing facilities.

 In 2011, the Linwood Mill was developed into 75 studio, one bedroom, and two bedroom units of 55+ ‘active adult’ senior rental residences.

 The ground floor of the Linwood Mill was developed into 22,000 square feet of commercial space including a restaurant, the Blackstone Valley Chamber of Commerce, office space, and a wine store.

 Current businesses located in the Linwood Mill include the following: